A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

-In this section we describe the problem setting, introduced previously in an intuitive way, using formal notation.
-We consider an online learning problem with bandit feedback, where contexts can be corrupted and the context and action reward distribution is determined by an underlying hidden state evolving according to a Markov chain.
-We focus on Bernoulli rewards, since in practice, rewards are often collected in the form of "like/dislike" or "click/no click" on an ad (however, extension to arbitrary rewards is quite natural).
-Two sources of information are available to the agent: corrupted contexts and state correlations that result in time-correlation among actions.
-Learning these correlations can help in reducing the set of actions to consider, depending on the belief about the current state.
-The agent needs to decide which source of information to trust more for decision making.
-We model this problem via a repeated game between the agent and the environment.
-At every decision point $t=1,2, \dots, T$:
+In this section, we describe the problem setting, introduced previously in an intuitive way, using formal notation.
+We consider an online learning problem with bandit feedback, where contexts can be corrupted, and the context and action reward distributions are determined by an underlying hidden state evolving according to a Markov chain.
+There exists a set of users $I$ constituting separate environments.
+Thus, while practically relevant, the existence of $I$ is not required for our formal problem definition.
+The hidden states come from a finite set $\mathcal{S}$ with cardinality $|\mathcal{S}| = S$, and actions come from a finite set $\mathcal{A}$ with cardinality $|\mathcal{A}| = K$.
+Each state is associated with a stationary context distribution $D_s$, for example, Gaussian $\mathcal{N}(\mathbf{\mu_s}, \Sigma_s)$ with mean $\mathbf{\mu_s} \in \rm I\!R^d$ and covariance $\Sigma_s \in \rm I\!R^{d\times d}$.
+Contexts are sampled i.i.d. from $D_s$.
+Further, we assume the expected reward is a linear function of the context, that is, $\EX[r_{a,s} | \mathbf{x}_t] = \mathbf{x}_t^{\top} \theta_a(s) = \mu_a(s, \mathbf{x}_t)$, where $\theta_a(s)$ is an unknown weight vector associated with action $a$ in state $s$. $\mu_a$ is the mean reward for action $a$ in state $s$ and context $\mathbf{x}_t$. $\theta_a(s)$ needs to be learned from data.
+We define the optimal arm at time $t$ as $a^*_t = \argmax_{a \in \mathcal{A}} \mu_a(s_t, \mathbf{x_t})$.
+Denote $\pi: \mathcal{X} \rightarrow \mathcal{A}$ as the policy.
+We focus on Bernoulli rewards since, in practice, rewards are often collected in the form of "like/dislike" or "click/no click" on an advertisement (however, extension to arbitrary rewards is quite natural).
+Two sources of information are available to the agent: corrupted contexts and state correlations that result in time correlation among actions.
+Learning these correlations can help reduce the set of actions to consider, depending on the belief about the current state.
+The agent needs to decide which source of information to trust more for decision-making.
+We model this problem via a repeated game between the agent and the environment (user).
+At every decision point $t=1,2, \dots, T:$ \begin{enumerate} \item The environment draws a context $\mathbf{x}_{t}$ from $D_s$ for current state $s_t$; \item The context is corrupted $\hat{\mathbf{x}}_{t} = \nu(\mathbf{x}_{t}),\nu: \mathcal{X} \rightarrow \mathcal{X}$ with probability $p_{\nu}$; \item The possibly corrupted context $\hat{\mathbf{x}}_{t}$ is revealed to the agent; \item The agent chooses an action $a_{t} = \pi(\hat{\mathbf{x}}_{t})$; \item The environment reveals the reward $r_{a_{t}, s_{t}} \in \{0, 1\}$; \item The state $s_t$ is updated: $s_{t+1} = \phi(s_{t})$, \end{enumerate}